Soy-Butter Glazed Beef Tenderloin with Korean-Style Oyster Mushroom and Mint Salad

 Can I make any of this ahead of time?

 Yes, partially!
-You can julienne the vegetables and make the marinade up to 1 day ahead and store them covered in the fridge.
-The mushrooms can be cooked and seasoned 2 hours ahead and kept at room temperature.
-But the beef must be seared, sliced ultra thin, and the light butter sauce made right before serving for the best texture and temperature.
+You can julienne the vegetables, chisel the mint, and mix the lime, olive oil, sesame oil, and fried garlic dressing up to 1 day ahead and store them covered in the fridge.
+The mushrooms can be cooked ahead and dressed shortly before serving.
+But the beef must be seared, sliced ultra thin, and the butter sauce made right before serving for the best texture and temperature.

 What if I don't have a cast iron skillet?